There are a number of discounts that can reduce your Council Tax which are separate from Council Tax Benefit or Support.

 If there is nobody living in the property we can grant an exemption.
 If you think that you might be entitled to this exemption please print an application form and send it to us.
 Alternatively you can phone us and we will go through the application with you.
 You will need to give us your council tax account reference which is on the top right of your bill.

-Discount or exemption for those with a severe cognitive impairment: What if I suffer (or someone I live with suffers) from a severe cognitive disorder or impairment.
+Discount or exemption for those with a severe cognitive impairment: What if I live with (or someone in my household lives with) from a severe cognitive disorder or impairment.

-If someone that lives alone, or lives with you, is suffering from permanent severe cognitive impairment, that person will be ignored or “disregarded” for council tax purposes.
+If someone that lives alone, or lives with you, is living with a permanent severe cognitive impairment, that person will be ignored or “disregarded” for council tax purposes.
 This means that we won’t take that person into account when we calculate the bill and an exemption, or discount could apply.

-To qualify, a doctor must confirm the date that the person began to suffer from the impairment and that the person has “a severe impairment of intelligence and social functioning that appears to be permanent”.
+To qualify, a doctor must confirm the date that the person began was diagnosed with the impairment and that the person has “a severe impairment of intelligence and social functioning that appears to be permanent”.
 We don’t need to know about someone’s health as we only need to know that their doctor believes a reduction in council tax should apply.

 The person must be also receiving one or more of the following benefits: